tusury/vt-middleware/vt-crypt/trunk/README.txt

 CRYPT ${project.version} README

     This is the ${project.version} release of the VT Crypt Java libraries.
-    It is licensed under the LGPL.
+    It is dual licensed under both the LGPL and Apache 2.
     If you have questions or comments about this library contact Middleware Services (middleware@vt.edu).